Scott Mills

 Scott Robert Mills (born 28 March 1973) is an English radio DJ, television presenter and occasional actor.
-He is best known for presenting the Scott Mills show on BBC Radio 1 from 2004 to 2022 and since then, on BBC Radio 2, where he has been hosting the station's flagship breakfast show since January 2025.
-Mills has also been a UK commentator for the semi-finals of the Eurovision Song Contest.
+He is best known for presenting the Scott Mills show on BBC Radio 1 from 2004 to 2022 and then, on BBC Radio 2, hosting the station's flagship breakfast show from January 2025 until his dismissal from the BBC in March 2026.
+He has also been a UK commentator for the semi-finals of the Eurovision Song Contest.

+Early life

+Mills grew up in and around Southampton, attending Shakespeare Infant School and Crestwood College Secondary School in Eastleigh.
+Mills's parents separated; both have featured in his shows.